TheAcharya/MarkerData-Website/docs/User Guide/Image.md

 ![Quality set to 10](/assets/md-image-settings_03.jpg)

 !!!info Info
-To conduct a thorough analysis of file size and compression, you can right-click on the above mentioned images and subsequently save them to your local computer for comparative evaluation.
+To conduct a thorough analysis of file size and compression, users can right-click on the above mentioned images and subsequently save them for comparative evaluation.
 !!!

 ## GIF